KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/index.md

 The KPIs in this section help you understand how frequently coupon rewards were issued, how coupons were distributed, and the total value redeemed by users.

 * **Rewards Distributed**: Represents the total number of times a coupon reward was issued during the campaign.
-Each reward trigger is counted, including repeat rewards issued to the same user. (@bajrang: removed example as it was not adding any value here.)
+Each reward trigger is counted, including repeat rewards issued to the same user.

 * **Coupons Distributed**: Indicates how coupon codes were distributed, based on the type of coupon used in the campaign.

   * **Single Code Coupon**: Shows the number of times the same coupon code was shared with users.
   * **Bulk Code Coupon**: Shows how many unique coupon codes from the bulk series were distributed.
-Each campaign trigger assigns a new code to the user. (@bajrang: removed example as it was not adding any value.)
+Each campaign trigger assigns a new code to the user.

-  * **Discount Redeemed**: Applicable only for discount coupons, this KPI shows the total value of discounts redeemed using coupons issued by the campaign.54
+* **Discount Redeemed**: Applicable only for discount coupons, this KPI shows the total value of discounts redeemed using coupons issued by the campaign.

 <Image align="center" border={true} src="https://files.readme.io/f9d21685c45fb6d2761947cb6de699685f90106148397936392fa326f62bade7-image.png" className="border" />

 * **Cashback Points Credited**: Applicable only to cashback coupons, this KPI shows the total number of cashback points credited to users’ wallets from coupon redemptions.
-For example, the campaign may show **5,000 cashback points credited** during the selected period. (@bajrang: not adding any value.
-It should show the difference between issued vs. credited points; otherwise, remove it completely.)
+For example, the campaign may show **5,000 cashback points credited** during the selected period.

 <Image align="center" border={true} src="https://files.readme.io/2fe7319573af245958699e24da8b6dc7b772d0c677f99c071bc27b3efa59182a-image.png" className="border" />